nimbostratue-ger/PDF_Toolbox/README.md

 ✅ **Convert to PDF**
 Easily select multiple files and convert them into PDF format.

-✅ **Merge & Rearrange Pages**
+✅ **Merge, Rearrange, and rotate Pages**
-Merge pages from different files, rearrange them as needed, and save the new combined file as PDF.
+Merge pages from different files, rearrange and rotate them as needed, and save the new combined file as PDF.

 ✅ **Extract Pages**
 - Extract single pages or a range of pages.